c-blake/procs/README.md

 GENERAL COMMENTS
 ----------------
-This program is a melange of various procps/top/pidof/pgrep/pkill functionality.
+This program is a mix of various procps/top/vmstat/pidof/pgrep/pkill features.
 It does environment-variable-driven themed display of process and system-wide metadata colorized by builtin process traits and also based upon user-defined process categories.
 It also supports "merging" or "rolling up" statistics for processes related to each other in user-defined ways, e.g. kernel threads or `firefox` processes.
-Conceptually, this is similar to what already happens with the process statistics for a multi-threaded program, but the relationship between merged procs can be less reliant upon kernel categories.
+Conceptually, this is similar to what already happens with process statistics for a multi-threaded program, but the relationship between merged procs can be less reliant upon kernel categories.

 Configuration is similar enough to https://github.com/c-blake/lc/ that they can share theme files via symlinks.
 Some ideas like username abbreviation and the